PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 [1] "female" "male"
 ```
-### Ordered Factors
-> An "ordered" factor is a factor whose levels have a particular order.

-Ordered variables inherit from factors, so anything that you can to a factor you can do to an ordered factor.
-Create ordered factors with the `ordered()` command, or by using `factor(...,ordered=TRUE)`.
-Many R models generally ignore ordering even if it is present.

-Remember that R is case sensitive, so "female" and "Female" are seen as two different levels.

 ---
-## Factors with more than two levels
+## 4 - Factors with more than two levels
 Let’s now consider a factor variable with more than two levels.

 Species is an example: